 The kidneys, the frequently forgotten but life-sustaining organs, remove waste from the bloodstream and regulate fluids in the body.
 If the kidneys are not able to do their job, the result could be life threatening for your dog.

 The liver performs numerous important functions for your dog's body, including the filtering of toxins from the bloodstream.
 Because the liver works to rid the body of so many different substances, it is susceptible to damage from many different sources.

 Imagine being hurt or injured and not able to ask for what you need to feel better.
 That is exactly what your dog feels during a serious illness, or after an accident or surgery.

 How can you tell if your dog is overweight?
-First, your veterinarian will weigh your dog at her regular check-ups.
-Between check-ups, place your hands on her side - are her ribs hard to feel or even impossible to feel?
-If so, she is likely overweight.
+First, your veterinarian will weigh your dog at his regular check-ups.
+Between check-ups, place your hands on his side - are his ribs hard to feel or even impossible to feel?
+If so, he is likely overweight.